martin-ger/esp_peap_psk/README.md

 Then go to your esp_peap_psk and adjust the BUILD_AREA variable in the Makefile.
 Enter the corrct network names, passwords and credentials in user/user_config.h.

 Build the esp_peap_psk firmware with "make".
-It will use the patched. libwpa3.a "make flash" flashes it onto an esp8266.
+It will use the patched. libwpa3.a "make flash" flashes it onto an ESP8266.

 I know this is a ugly hack - but I am not aware of another option as long as the sdk offers no API for setting the outer identification.

 # Usage
-Go to your office, plug it in and check via serial terminal (115200 baud) whether it connects (status LED also stopps flashing).
-If so,you are done and it will offer its own WPA-PSK network as SoftAP where you can connect e.g. with other esp8266 IoT devices.
+Go to your office, start it up and check via serial terminal (115200 baud) whether it connects (status LED also stopps flashing).
+If so, you are done and it will offer its own WPA-PSK network as SoftAP where you can connect e.g. with other ESP8266 IoT devices.
 As usual on the esp clients are configured via DHCP in the network 192.168.4.0/24 starting from 192.168.4.2.
 Max 8 clients are supported by the esp.
 They receive the DNS server address from the enterprise network.

+# Security
-Be aware of the fact that the esp now contains your enterprise network password.
-While there is no user interface function to read it, it can be read from the flash in plain text.
-Do not leave your esp unattended - at least if anybody else knows, what is does... ;-)
+Be aware of the fact that the ESP8266 now contains your enterprise network password.
+All traffic that is forwarded by it can now be related by the network admin to your account.
+Do not missuse it and offer it to untrusted others, eg. by configuring an open network.
+And while there is no user interface function to read your enterprise network password on ESP8266, it can be extracted from the flash in plain text.
+Do not leave your ESP unattended - at least if anybody else knows, what is does... ;-)